Notifications

 The intent of the IRI-CS program is to enhance, protect or revitalize Indigenous languages, cultures and arts.
 Successful projects must strengthen cultural outcomes.
 Projects may include (but are not limited to):

-• community research, such as gathering oral histories or archival research
+• community research, such as gathering oral histories or archival work

 The following costs are ineligible: